nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+// TODO ** add authorship for grading purposes **
 ## Introduction
+// TODO shift to the right
 ![inventoryinator](images/inventoryinator.jpg)

+// TODO longer intro
-Inventoryinator is a **desktop app for game inventories, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+// TODO personalise intro, don't bother with CLI GUI copypasta **Inventoryinator** is a **desktop app for game inventories, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Inventoryinator can get your inventory management tasks done faster than traditional GUI apps.